abdulsamad/frontend-fun/README.md

 ### :sparkles: Features
 - Preview HTML, CSS, and JavaScript with live reload
-- Backup and Restore data from anywhere with UID
+- Backup and Restore data with UID
 - Offline Support
 - Word Wrap on Code Editor